Lumyn-Labs/docs/user-guide/index.md

 - **Animation**: A built-in effect (Blink, Chase, Rainbow, etc.).
 - **Animation Sequence**: An ordered list of animations with timings and parameters.
 - **Image Sequence**: A sequence of images displayed on a matrix zone.
-- **Module**: An extension providing data or behavior via I2C/SPI/UART/digital/analog, including custom modules.
+- **Module**: An extension providing data or behavior via I2C/SPI/UART/digital/analog.
 - **Brightness Auto**: Device-managed brightness based on LED count and power constraints.

 ## Common Workflows